TomDDG/ZXPicoMD/README.md

 Hardware emulation of 8 microdrives for the ZX Spectrum only (no plans to adapt for the QL, if you want a Microdrive emulator for the QL see http://oqtadrive.org/).
 Main features are:
 - Supports all 8 Microdrives from one device
 - Supports downstream real h/w Microdrives (if you have a v1.1 PCB you need a [small hardware mod](#v11-pcb-hardware-mod-for-real-hw-support))
+> **Warning**
+> If using with a real h/w Microdrive you must use the correct Connection Block between the ZX PicoMD and the Microdrive not the cable you use to connect to the IF1.
+A connection block is a straight through connector whereas the cable will flip the pins and pass 9v to the wrong pin which could damage your Microdrive.
+I've created a design so you can make your own (https://www.thingiverse.com/thing:5908920) or you can find them on eBay now and again.
 - OLED screen with buttons to navigate the menu - includes load, save & format cartridges as well as other options (see [menu section](#the-gui)).
 No additional toolkits, software or connections needed as all managed from the menu
 - FAT32 & exFAT supported Micro SD cards up to a theoretical 256TB (I've tested 2GB, 4GB and a lowly 64GB which can easily fit every Spectrum game and program ever made multiple times)
 - Reset button just in case (also makes it easier to flash the Pico)